aylabbs/formHandler/README.md

   - in settings enable binary support, type in 'multipart/form-data' and save
   - enable CORS
   - deploy (use the provided link to endpoint in form script onSubmit)
-- Init cloned app in npm to pull required modules, then zip all contents in root dir of app
+- NPM install cloned app to pull required modules, then zip all contents in root dir of app
 - Upload zip in Lambda designer where it says edit code inline, select the other option to upload zip
 - Change variables in code to match your form fields and verified email address

-# Todo

-- Make prettier email
-- Validate fields
-- Useful error handling